eliudio/crawl4ai-project/README.md

 * The original malicious contributions stay in the table forever; they are simply no longer the current version of the entity.

 This is exactly the pattern used by MediaWiki (revision history + rollback) and OpenStreetMap (versioned objects + changeset reverts): the live data is restored, the full provenance remains, and a single user’s damage can be undone cleanly while preserving everyone else’s work.

+## Commuity
+User reputation / levels: New or low-contribution accounts have less weight.
+Higher-level users’ reports carry more influence.
+Community verification: Other drivers confirm (“thumbs up” / still there) or deny (“not there”).
+Multiple independent confirmations strengthen a report; repeated denials weaken it.
+Technical measures: De-duplication (same-location/time reports from one source don’t stack easily), location/time stamping, and detection of suspicious patterns (e.g., rapid repeated reports from one account).
+Ghosting or shadow-banning can hide a user’s reports from others without fully banning the account.
+Policy enforcement: Fake/spam reports violate community terms.
+Persistent abuse can lead to temporary or permanent restrictions.
+Community editors and Waze staff can investigate repeated problems from the same username.
+No single-user instant override: One person marking “not there” (including an officer trying to clear their own presence) usually only affects their own view or slightly shortens the report’s life; several independent “not there” votes are typically needed to clear it for everyone.

 ## APP: event creation
 We will want to be able to easily create, through the interface of the app weekly events